NutCrazypanda/pingurl/README.md

 # pingurl
 Web request and check response time.
+A little python script for testing web server.
+Public internet does not allow to use ping (ICMP) so I replace with web request python to test my server.

 # installation